The Best Christmas Tree Stands of 2023

 Based on extensive product research, our recommendations for the best Christmas tree stands feature those that are constructed from a variety of materials and include options for real and artificial trees of varying sizes.

-Our favorite models do something extra with the tree, such as spin it around 360 degrees so the full effect of this holiday season symbol can be fully appreciated.
+Our favorite models do something extra with the tree, such as spin it around 360 degrees so the entire effect of this holiday season symbol can be fully appreciated.
 Other features we really like are large water reservoirs that help keep real trees alive and sturdy frames that firmly hold a Christmas tree in place.
-Not surprisingly, our picks either do not require any assembly or require a minimal amount.
+Not surprisingly, our picks require no assembly or only a minimal amount.

 Our Top Picks

-Here are our picks for the best Christmas tree stands, based on extensive product research.
+Here are our picks for the right Christmas tree stands, based on extensive product research.
+Set up the home for good tidings this Christmas with some of the most unique, heavy-duty, and high-tech options available.

 Best Overall

-The Best Christmas Tree Stand Option: Krinner Tree Genie XXL Christmas Tree Stand
+The Krinner Tree Genie XXL Christmas Tree Stand on a white background.

 Photo: amazon.com